 - Non-confidential data

 - No Linux application

-Google Drive is below the level of data synchronization features offered by services like pCloud.
-Fortunately, Google’s 15GB of free space makes all the collaboration tools usable without paying.
+In terms of data synchronization functionality, Google Drive falls short of what services like pCloud have to offer.
+Fortunately, Google’s 15 GB of free space makes all collaboration tools usable without paying.

-- Free 20 GB cloud space
+- 20 GB free cloud space

-- Several controversies about the real security of Mega
+- Several controversies about Mega’s real security

-8. apple iCloud: Apple’s online storage
+9. apple iCloud: Apple’s online storage solution

 - Integration with the Apple ecosystem (iOS, macOS)